kohkimakimoto/inertia-echo/README.md

 })
 ```

-See also official document: [Shared data](https://inertiajs.com/shared-data)
+See also the official document: [Shared data](https://inertiajs.com/shared-data)

 ### Partial reloads